• Skip to main content

 Dry Moong Dal (Sookhi Moong Dal)

-Dry Moong dal is a delicious, healthy, protein packed recipe made with boiled moong dal (yellow lentil), vegetables, lemon juice & a few spices.
-It is light, refreshing and can be served as breakfast, snack or salad.
+Dry Moong dal is a delicious, healthy, protein packed recipe made with boiled moong dal (yellow lentil), few spices, lemon juice & fresh herbs.
+It is light, refreshing, great for breakfast and can be served with roti or paratha too.

-As most of the lentil or dal recipes are soupy or gravy like, this yellow moong dal recipe is made without any gravy and hence also known by other names like ‘Sookhi Moong Dal’ (sookhi means dry), dried mung dahl or moong dal chat etc.
+As most of the lentil or dal recipes are soupy or gravy like, this yellow moong dal recipe is made without any gravy and hence also known by other names like ‘sookhi moong dal’ (sookhi means dry), sukhi moong dal, moong dal dry, dry mung dahl etc.

-This dry yellow moong dal recipe is :
+This dry yellow moong dal recipe is so easy to make and has no onion, no garlic and no tomatoes.
+It is :

 • Vegan